-Each tent is tastefully furnished, with chunky wooden bedsteads and storage chests.
-They are traditional canvas walk-in tents with guze windows admitting natural light.
-All tents face the river and have a small veranda where you can relax and enjoy the view, and watch wildlife by the river.
-Each one has an en-suite bathroom with a flush toilet, twin hand basins and a hot shower.
+Each tent is tastefully furnished, with chunky wooden bedsteads and storage chests and attractive wildlife prints.
+They are traditional canvas walk-in tents with gauze windows admitting natural light.
+All tents face the river and open on to a private veranda where you can relax, enjoy the view and watch wildlife by the river.
+Each one has an en-suite bathroom with a flush toilet, hand basin and a hot shower.

 Open: Entim Mara Camp is open all year.